Giacomini Wetlands Tour

 Per Person: $115

 A BIT OF HISTORY: The Giacomini Ranch was established over 50 years ago at the head of Tomales Bay near downtown Point Reyes Station.
 In order to create pastureland from existing salt marsh, Rancher Waldo Giacomini built levees and tide gates to manage tidal incursion.
 The levees significantly altered the patterns of estuarine circulation and sediment deposition in the area.
 In 2000 the Point Reyes National Seashore purchased 563 acres of the Giacomini farmland in order to begin the long, delicate process of restoring the wetlands.
 The project took eight and a half years to finish.
 The levees have now been removed, adding approximately 4% to existing California salt marshes.
-The Giacomini Wetlands can be viewed from strategically placed, yet somewhat limited trails and viewing areas, or (even better) from a kayak at high tide, gliding through areas where the human foot is now forbidden but non-motorized boats are not.
+The Giacomini Wetlands can be viewed from limited trails and viewing areas, or (even better) from a kayak at high tide, gliding through areas where the human foot is now forbidden but non-motorized boats are not.

 What to Bring: Come prepared for variable weather.
-Bring clothes that reflect your degree of sensitivity to heat or cold.* Sun screen & lip balm * Hat with sun visor * Wool or fleece hat (for cold days) * Sunglasses * 1 liter (minimum) water bottle * Shorts or pants that can be rolled up to your knees are best for paddling * Shoes you don’t mind getting wet such as Teva type river sandals, wetsuit booties, or aqua socks * Tennis shoes with wool socks or rubber boots are good in cool weather * Windbreaker jacket * Pile or fleece pullover or a wool sweater * Change of clothes, including dry shoes * Wool, capilene, poly-pro, or other synthetic long sleeve, undergarment that will keep you warm when it is wet
+Bring clothes that reflect your degree of sensitivity to heat or cold.* Sun screen & lip balm * Hat with sun visor * Wool or fleece hat (for cold days) * Sunglasses * 1 liter (minimum) water bottle * Shorts or pants that can be rolled up to your knees are best for paddling * Shoes you don’t mind getting wet such as Teva type river sandals, wetsuit booties, or aqua socks * Tennis shoes with wool socks or rubber boots are good in cool weather * Windbreaker jacket * Pile or fleece pullover or a wool sweater * Change of clothes, including dry shoes * Wool, capilene, polypropylene, or other synthetic long sleeve, undergarment that will keep you warm when it is wet

 Release Form: Please print out, read, sign, and BRING the release of liability and assumption of risk form with you on our trip.

 Cancellation Policy: Please understand that when a reservation is made with Blue Waters Kayaking, it is a commitment on our part to hold seats in a kayak for you.
 This often involves considerable work on our part to make sure that the right equipment is ready for you at the right place and time.
-We can (and often do) turn away others from that particular date (or trip).
+We can (and often do) turn away others from that particular date or trip.
 If you decide to cancel, it can be difficult for us to book someone else on that trip, and in some cases may cause a trip to be cancelled due to the effect on minimum group size requirements.
 With this in mind we have implemented the following cancellation policy:* Up to 7 days prior to the event: A $5 per person processing fee will be charged for any cancellation on any reservation.
 Full refunds of any fees paid will be given during this time period, minus the $5 processing fee.
 There is no charge for rescheduling during this time period.

 * 7 days prior to the event: Your reservation is considered final, and all fees are due and payable.
 Unpaid credit card deposits will be charged.
 After this time no money will be refunded